undus5/undus/content/posts/qemu-install-windows11-guest.md

 Ref: [Systemd-networkd#Network bridge with DHCP](https://wiki.archlinux.org/title/Systemd-networkd#Network_bridge_with_DHCP)

+The instructions above created a bridged network, which let virtual machines act like real computers under the LAN, obtain IP addresses dynamically from the gateway.
+If your network environment change frequently, for example you often move to different working postions, then you IP addresses may vary, which is annoying when communicating between the host and virtual machines.

+To solve the problem, you may create another bridge, make it a host-only network.
+The steps are similar, create `26-br1.netdev`, `26-br1.network`, exclude `26-br1-ether.network`, then assign static IP address for `26-br1.network`, replace `DHCP=yes` with `Address=192.168.123.1/24` or whatever private IP adress you like.
+Then your virtual machine will have a second network interface card, assign an IP address manually under the same subnet of `br1`, done.
+Now you can communicate your host and virtual machines with these fixed IP address regardless your public network environment.

 ### Tap Devices

 "The performance of virtual networking should be better with tap devices and bridges